aveq-research/videoparser-ng/README.md

 ## Output

-The tool will print a set of line-delimited JSON records to STDOUT, either for per-sequence statistics, or per-frame statistics.
+The tool will print a set of line-delimited JSON records to STDOUT, either for per-sequence statistics (`sequence_info`), or per-frame statistics (`frame_info`).
 These are denoted with the `type` field.

-Example, but formatted with `jq` to make it more readable:
+Here is an example, but formatted with `jq` to make it more readable:

 ```bash
 build/VideoParserCli/video-parser test/test_video_h264.mkv -n 1 | jq